PM-Notes/Prince2/README.md

 *Managment Products* - Required and created to manage the project *Specialist Products* - Created by the project to satisfy the business need

+Benefits of Focus on products
+- Ensures the project only undertakes work that directly contributes to the delivery of a product
+- Helps manage uncontrolled change ny ensuring that all changes are reviewed before being accepted
+- Reduces the risk of user complaints and disputes by establising the deliverables at the start of the project.

+> Product Descriptions are used to clearly define the product

 7. Tailor to suit the project

 # Themes